usebetter/snapsort/README.md

 snapSort — Python image organizer (MVP)

 Overview
-- Organizes .jpg/.jpeg images by moving or copying them into subfolders based on analysis.
+- Organizes .jpg/.jpeg (and optionally RAW like .nef) images by moving or copying them into subfolders based on analysis.
 - Duplicate/near-duplicate detection via perceptual hashing (pHash) from imagehash/Pillow.
 - Blurred detection via variance of Laplacian (OpenCV) with a configurable threshold.
 - Priority between duplicate vs blurred classification is configurable.